cvikupitz/DuckChat/duckchat_v2/README.md

 ## Using the Server
 The server(s) will run on their own and requires no user input.
 To end a server session, press CTRL+C or send a SIGINT to the running process.
+Each server also has soft-state tracking on each of its neighbors.
+If no messages are received from a neighbor after a certain period of time, that server is considered to have crashed and is removed from all of the server's internal records and tables.

 ## Using the Client
 To send a message, simply type the message and press enter.
 The message you send will be sent to all other